-After each monitoring exercise, project actors, communities and departments sector involved should be made aware of the key observations and findings.
-DPCU must brief the DCE, Presiding Member and other DA actors on progress of work, observations and gaps identified.
+After each monitoring exercise, project actors, communities and departments involved sector should be made aware of the key observations and findings.
+The decentralised agencies collecting data at the district level should also brief the DCE, Presiding Member and other DA actors on the progress of work, observations and gaps identified.
 This will allow all stakeholders to take the necessary actions that require redress before the next monitoring exercise.
-The DPCU will also have to include all the findings and reactions in its Quarterly and Annual Progress Reports.
+The PPMED will also have to include all the findings and reactions in its Quarterly and Annual Progress Reports.
 The APR should sum up all the M&E activities in the year.
-It is recommended that copies of the APR be sent to the DA for discussion.
-The M&E reports must follow the outline presented in Box 3.5.
+It is recommended that the M&E

-Box 3.5: District M&E Report Format
+Box 3.5: Sector M&E Report Format